pH-7/Slim-HTML5-Audio-jQuery-Plugin/README.md

-# HTML5 Audio with Flash fallback | jQuery Plugin
+# HTML5 Audio with <embed> fallback | jQuery Plugin

 ## Description

-Slim HTML5 Audio jQuery Plugin  with Flash fallback.
+Slim HTML5 Audio jQuery Plugin with <embed> fallback (this embed tag is in any case necessary for IE7 and 8).

 ## Example in HTML5 page